SlapOS/slapos/software/hugo/test/README.md

-Tests for html5as software release
+Tests for hugo software release